swaps805/PDF-Chat/README.md

-# PDF Chatbot with Streamlit
+# PDF Chatbot With Streamlit

 This project is a Streamlit application that enables users to interactively chat with multiple PDFs using Retrieval-Augmented Generation (RAG) and vector databases.